 - Read More

 Mark Hooton has been around the sport for many years as a fan, photographer and crew member.
 He joined Jim Harvey Motorsports as a crew member on the U-2 at the Norfolk, VA race in 1997.
 In 2006, he moved to PPE, LLC Racing as a crew member on the National Champion U-7.
 From 2008 to 2011 he served as Team Manager for PPE, LLC Racing managing the 2, then 3 boat team and leading the team to 5 races wins including 2 U.I.M.
 World Championships.
-Mark joined the Miss Madison Racing Team as Marketing Manager focusing on sponsor development and marketing opportunities in 2012.
-In 2016, Mark added Technical Director to his team responsibilities.
+In 2012, Mark joined the Miss Madison Racing Team as Marketing & Sponsor Engagement Manager focusing on sponsor development and marketing opportunities.

-Mark is Program Purchasing Manager for the Corvette, Camaro, Malibu CT4, CT5, Performance BEV’s and TREMEC Transmissions Program Teams with General Motors.
+Mark is Program Purchasing Manager for the Corvette, Performance BEV’s and TREMEC Transmissions Program Teams with General Motors.
 His favorite Miss Madison racing moment is the 2022 Miss Madison team hydroplanes finishing 1st and 2nd at the hometown Madison Regatta Indiana Governor's Cup race.
 He is excited to be part of an iconic team in the sport of unlimited hydroplane racing.

 - Read More

-Julie Hooton is the team photographer, manages the team’s social media, and is website administrator.
+Julie Hooton is the Miss Madison Racing photographer.
+She manages the team’s social media and is website administrator.
 She is also responsible for set-up of the crew area in the pits and procuring supplies needed for supporting the crew during race weekends.

 - Read More